forguncyglobal/forguncyglobal.github.io/docs/6-working-with-database/4-odata.md

 OData functions are specific functions in Forguncy that do not exist in Excel.

-By using the OData function, you can get the table data with the conditions specified by OData.
 When setting an OData function to a cell, it is possible to construct an OData path using the GUI by using the [OData generation tool](#OData-generation-tool).

 ## OData Generation Tool